Kharzette/GrogLibs/BSPCore/ReadMe.txt

 Parts of my code are also grabbed from Quake 2, which I believe is GPL.

-Genesis had taken a lot of ideas from Quake 2 anyway (and you can see the similarity if you look at the code bases side by side), so some of this probably belongs to id software / Carmack.
+Genesis had taken a lot of ideas from Quake 2 anyway (and you can see the similarity if you look at the code bases side by side), so some of this probably belongs to id software / John Carmack.

 I've also added quite a bit of stuff, and likely broken quite a lot as well.
 I'm fairly certain there are some nasty bugs in the vis code, but hopefully it will hold up for Ludum Dare.